Hospitality experts discuss impact of federal policy on Florida workforce

 Experts in South Florida’s hospitality sector discussed the economics of the industry at a Florida TaxWatch event in Palm Beach.
 Leaders discussed how policy could shape the future of one of the state’s biggest economic forces.

-John Jarrad, a lobbying director for the American Hotel and Lodging Association, said at the federal level, the industry continues to push for a streamlined process to allow foreign workers to work in the U.S. At the same time, industry leaders want to develop more talent domestically.
+John Jarrad, a lobbying director for the American Hotel and Lodging Association (AHLA), said at the federal level, the industry continues to push for a streamlined process to allow foreign workers to work in the U.S. At the same time, industry leaders want to develop more talent domestically.

-But on the other side of the employment spectrum, Jarrad said his team is lobbying the federal government to streamline a number of visa programs “so we can continue to try to bring in additional folks who want to work in this country for an extended period of time, while we continue to try to find some creative solutions from a workforce standpoint with our own industry.”
+But on the other side of the employment spectrum, Jarrad said his team is lobbying the federal government regarding the number of visa programs.
+“Our federal team is tirelessly advocating for a cap increase in seasonal visa programs, while we additionally look to find creative solutions from a workforce standpoint from within our own industry.”

 Gopal Rajegowda, Executive Vice President at Related Ross, also discussed the impact of planning on tourism.
 He also discussed how the construction of hotels is creating other opportunities in commerce in the region.